lmachadopolettivalle/msc-thesis/desiimaginganalysis/README.md

 Results:
 - Save several PDF files (under `images/`) with the histogram plots

+## Visualization: color scatter plot separated by target's MORPHTYPE

+To see color distributions of each MORPHTYPE selected, use `plot_morphtypes_colors.py` to create a scatter plot with colors of targets separated by MORPHTYPE.

+Prerequisites:
+- Run target selection

+Results:
+- Save a PDF file (under `images/`) with the color scatter plot

 ## Visualization: plot targets on the sky, as well as footprints

 Use `plot_sky_map.py` to display the selected targets as well as the footprint on a Mollview plot.